UTDyxl121030/BlerisLab/README.md

 Supplementary Data 8.
 The predictive performances of candidate models using One-Hot encoding, random forest, Partial feature set, and non-binary labels (levels 0-4).

 Supplementary Data 9.
-The training dataset using ordinal encoding for categorical features.
-The training dataset contained 308 entries, of which 155 were with label 0, and 153 were with label 1.

-Supplementary Data 10.
-The testing dataset using ordinal encoding for categorical features.
-The training dataset contained 77 entries, of which 40 were with label 0, and 37 were with label 1.

-Supplementary Data 11.
-The predictive performances of candidate models using encoding, random forest, and Partial feature set.

-Supplementary Data 12.
 Database of new parameters for validation with binary labels and predictions.

 Supplementary Scripts.
 The RF-Partial-19 model, and other main python scripts used in building and evaluating the predictive models in this study.